William Ling (referee): 1954 World Cup

 The 1954 World Cup was only his second international tournament not having been selected for the 1950 FIFA World Cup.
 He was one of a group of four referees appointed from the United Kingdom for the 1954 tournament.
 The others were Benjamin Mervyn Griffiths from Wales, Arthur Ellis from Yorkshire and Charles Edward Faultless (Scotland).
 In the course of the tournament, Ling had already refereed the Group match between Hungary and West Germany (in which the Hungarians had won 8–3 against the West German team of mainly reserve players) and had assisted Arthur Ellis during the Battle of Berne quarter-final.
 In the final he was assisted by Griffiths and the Italian Vincenzo Orlandini.

 The Final

-Ling's part in the final, between Hungary and West Germany, became slightly controversial because he accepted Griffith's offside flag in the final minutes to deny Ferenc Puskás a 3-3 equalizer that could have sent the game into extra-time.
+Ling's part in the final, between Hungary and West Germany, became controversial because he accepted Griffith's offside flag in the final minutes to deny Ferenc Puskás a 3-3 equalizer that could have sent the game into extra-time.

-West German radio reporter Herbert Zimmermann had called Puskás offside well before he kicked.

 Willy Meisl observed, later, that it appeared that goal keeper Gyula Grosics had struck Ling following the final whistle.
 Nothing came of this incident and the mood amongst the Hungarians had settled when the trophy was handed to the West Germans.

 The Miracle of Bern

-The final match itself became the subject of a German film Miracle of Bern in which the story of the match is told.
+The final became the subject of the 2003 German film The Miracle of Bern, which tells the story of the match.
 Joachim Floryszak, a non-League German football referee and civil servant, starred as Ling after contacting the director Sönke Wortmann begging to be given a place in the film.